Event box

 Pride Culture Club featuring Paul Mac In-Person

-Pride Culture Club is a recurring social event for the University of Sydney's LGBTQIA+ community, who come together to share their passion for queer culture in all its forms, including art, film, music, and literature.
-This June, we're bursting onto the stage at the Conservatorium of Music for a queer musical extravaganza featuring presentations and live performances by staff, students, and alumni.
-We are excited to announce that our program will feature:
+Pride Culture Club is a space for the University of Sydney's LGBTQIA+ community to share their passion for queer culture in all its forms, including art, film, music, and literature.
+This June, we're hosting a queer musical extravaganza at the Sydney Conservatorium of Music featuring:

 • Paul Mac: In addition to being a lecturer at the Conservatorium, Dr Paul McDermott is an ARIA and APRA award-winning electropop musician and producer.
 Under the name Paul Mac, he has released two top 40 charting solo albums, recorded with bands such as the Dissociatives and Itch-E and Scratch-E, composed for film and television, and collaborated with renowned artists including Silverchair, Luke Steele, LCD Soundsystem, and George Michael.